aarong/feedme-spec/README.md

      reference a zero index.

 - `Value` (any JSON value) is written to the referenced path.
-If the path references the root of the feed data object, then `Value` must be an object.
+If the path references the root feed data object, then `Value` must be an object.

 Delta objects must satisfy the following JSON Schema: